wiseman-timelord/Cpp-Vulkan-Agi/README.md

 - New name Possibly, QAgent-CppAgi, QwenAgent-CppCore, ??

 ## Description:
-- Currently a project to produce, a, Gradio and LlamaCpp, based Agi, capable of, planning and executing, text/code based projects, to completion, for all that would be useful or interesting.
-Utilizing the best solutions I can find from research, etc. Unfortunately it turned out the AMD on windows is still limited even with DirectML because it requires ROCm, however, as it turns out, there are Vulkan versions of llama.cpp, I have done stuff with llama.cpp before, and there are now other projects where people have done Agi with Llama.cpp.
+- Currently a project to produce, a, Gradio and LlamaCpp, based Agi, capable of, planning and executing, text/code based projects, to completion.
+Utilizing the best solutions I can find from research, etc. There are Vulkan versions of llama.cpp, I have done stuff with llama.cpp before, and there are now other projects where people have done Agi with Llama.cpp.

 ### Features:
 1. **Main Script Execution**: Initialization and Launch, reads configuration, and launches the program/gradio interface, the display is then the gradio interface with immediate options for, Settings, Load all Models, Exit Program.